apache/arrow-experiments/http/get_indirect/python/server/README.md

 This directory contains an example of an HTTP server implemented in Python using the built-in [`http.server`](https://docs.python.org/3/library/http.server.html) module.
 The server:
 1. Listens for HTTP GET requests from clients.
-2. Upon receiving a GET request for the document root, serve a JSON document that lists the filenames of all the `.arrows` files in the current directory.
+2. Upon receiving a GET request for the document root, serve a JSON document that lists the URIs of all the `.arrows` files in the current directory.
 3. Upon receiving a GET request for a specific `.arrows` file, serve that file.

 To run this example, first copy two `.arrows` files from the `data` section of this repository into the current directory: